-From evidence available to us, it appears that our own planet stayed pretty much unchanged in size up until about 300 million years ago.
+From evidence available to us, it appears that Earth stayed pretty much unchanged in size up until about 300 million years ago.
 Our planet had at that time a diameter roughly half of what it has today.

 However, ever since then, our planet has expanded.